Woman on her phone with text "engage more B2B buyers"

 Influencer marketing is, simply, a collaboration between a brand and an online influencer to market a product or service.

-Influencer marketing is flooding social media and giving brands a new, engaging way to attract and convert new customers—and anyone can be an influencer.
+Influencer marketing is flooding social media and giving brands a new way to attract and convert customers.
+Anyone can be an influencer.

 An influencer can be anyone, anywhere on social media who has a decent following and engaged audience.
-They don’t need to be famous or rich, just well-respected in their industry or niche.
+They don't need to be famous or rich, just well-respected in their niche.

-While influencer marketing has quickly been adopted by B2C brands, it’s still an untapped resource for many B2B brands.
-It might surprise you that influencers exist across all industries (even if you don’t realize it).
+Influencer marketing has been adopted by B2C brands, but it's still untapped for many B2B brands.
+Influencers exist across all industries, even if you don't realize it.

 Those C-level executives you follow on LinkedIn...they’re influencers.